-Areas of Concentration: Modern and Contemporary Art, Studio Craft, and Material Culture; Digital Media Art and Technology; Feminist Art and Theory
+Areas of Concentration: Modern and Contemporary Art, Studio Craft, Material Culture, and Museum History; Digital Media Art and Technology; Feminist Art and Theory

 Faculty Advisor: Jenni Sorkin

 M.A.
 Thesis: "Crafting Autonomy: A Reevaluation of the Pedestal in the Sculpture of Arlene Shechet, Nicole Cherubini, and Francesca DiMattio" (San José State University, completed 2017)

-Sara is the recipient of an 2019-2020 Ailsa Mellon Bruce Predoctoral Fellowship for Historians of American Art to Travel Abroad made possible through the National Gallery of Art’s Center of Advanced Study in the Visual Arts (CASVA).
-The Chairperson's Award (2019), A Windgate Museum Internship at the Decorative Arts & Design Department at the Museum of Fine Arts, Houston (2015).
-Sara is serving as co-chair of the UCSB Art History Graduate Student Association (2019-2020) and co-organized AHGSA’s 45th Annual Symposium called “Haunting the Canon: The Super-phenomena in Art” in 2021.
+Sara is the recipient of a 2019-2020 Ailsa Mellon Bruce Predoctoral Fellowship for Historians of American Art to Travel Abroad made possible through the National Gallery of Art’s Center of Advanced Study in the Visual Arts (CASVA).
+The Chairperson's Award (2019) and a Windgate Museum Internship at the Decorative Arts & Design Department at the Museum of Fine Arts, Houston (2015).
+Sara served as co-chair of the UCSB Art History Graduate Student Association (2019-2020) and co-organized AHGSA’s 45th Annual Symposium called “Haunting the Canon: The Super-phenomena in Art” in 2021.
 Recent projects include a contribution to the exhibition catalogue 45 Stories in Jewelry: 1947 to Now (2020-ongoing) at the Museum of Arts and Design, New York.
 As an art critic, Sara’s reviews have appeared in Ceramics: Art and Perception and The Journal of Modern Craft (forthcoming, 2021).